OfficialOzioma/my-laravel-test/README.md

 ## How to install and run on localhost

-- run `git clone git@github.com:OfficialOzioma/my-laravel-test.git`
+- Run `git clone git@github.com:OfficialOzioma/my-laravel-test.git`
-- run `composer install`
+- Run `composer install`
-- run `php artisan serve`
+- Run `php artisan serve`
-- visit `POST 127.0.0.1:8000/api/user` on the postman
+- Send a POST request to `127.0.0.1:8000/api/user` on the postman

 ## License